smcclab/smc-course/_resources/01-faq.md

 making your own music.
 Imagine actually enjoying & being motivated to learn something---who'd have thought that uni could be like that 😜?

+### Who _shouldn't_ take this course?

+The LENS crew believe that computing (including creative computing) is [for](https://twitter.com/search?q=%23cs4all), and so no-one should rule themselves out because they think they're not "technical" enough to make music with computers.

+Having said that, this isn't a standard CS course, so if you're expecting:

+- nice, "one right answer" assignments where you just write code to pass a bunch of unit tests
+- a "closed" syllabus where everything you'll need to do well is a fact you can memorise from the lecture slides
+- to work as a "lone wolf" without having to interact with your classmates (this is an _ensemble_ after all)

+then this probably isn't the course for you.
+No hard feelings, but if you sign up for LENS then you've been warned!

 ### What does this course look like, week-to-week? {#what-does-this-course-look-like-week-to-week}

 Each week, you'll: